Some of us travel for the scenery and the experience while others just can’t wait to try the delicious local food.

 One time Mr. FAF and I did a 2-day road trip to a nearby city (3 hours driving).

-I had done some research and knew that the motel would provide a kitchenette with a mini-fridge, a kitchen sink, and a microwave.
+I had done some research and knew that the motel we were going to stay at would provide a kitchenette with a mini-fridge, a kitchen sink, and a microwave.
 We decided to make some dishes at home and bring our rice cooker together with some rice on the trip.

-We put the dishes in a cooler with some ice and drove off.
+We put the dishes in a cooler with some ice and started the road trip.

 We made enough food for two days and saved the money for the local seafood at a reasonably priced restaurant ($23/each).